 Bulldogs in NFL: How former Mississippi State players fared in Week 17

+Bulldogs in NFL: When former Mississippi State players suit up in Week 18

-There's still one more week left in the NFL's regular season, but we already know which Mississippi State alumni will have their seasons end next week and which ones will keep playing.
+With one week remaining in the NFL regular season, the postseason picture is already clear for several Mississippi State alumni, while others will see their seasons come to an end.

-Denico Autry (Texans), Logan Cooke (Jaguars), Montez Sweat (Bears), Charles Cross (Seahawks) and Emmanuel Forbes (Rams) have all secured spots in the NFL playoffs.
+Denico Autry (Texans), Logan Cooke (Jaguars), Montez Sweat (Bears), Charles Cross (Seahawks) and Emmanuel Forbes (Rams) have all clinched spots in the NFL playoffs.

-That number could grow depending on who wins the NFC South, but Mississippi State is guaranteed to add at least one more playoff participant to its roster.
-It'll be either Jaden Crumedy with the Panthers or JT Gray with the Buccaneers.
+That list could grow depending on the outcome of the NFC South race, but Mississippi State is guaranteed to add at least one more Bulldog to the postseason field, either Jaden Crumedy with the Panthers or JT Gray with the Buccaneers.

-That'll be decided next week.
-For now, here's how the former Mississippi State players performed in Week 17:
+Here's when you can see all former Bulldogs in action for the final week of the NFL regular season:

 Denico Autry, DE, Houston Texans